Data-based Moving Horizon Estimation under Irregularly Measured Data: Conclusion

 \section{Conclusion}

 In this work, we introduced a sample- and data-based MHE framework, which exploits the fundamental lemma to obtain a purely data-based system representation.
 Furthermore, the estimation scheme is designed such that it can handle few and irregular measurements.
 Finally, we developed robust stability guarantees for the framework.
-In a biomedical example, we showed that the proposed estimator performs very well, even in the case where few measurements are considered.
+In a biomedical example, we showed that the proposed estimator performs very well.

 Our work focuses on the linear case, although MHE has been proven to be very powerful for nonlinear systems.
 Hence, an extension of our work to nonlinear systems would be interesting.

 { }